andrew-goad/andrew-goad/README.md

 [![SSF: predicted survival curves for identical target IDs under baseline, no-change control, improvement assumptions and service-friction stress.][ssf-scenarios-image]][ssf-scenarios]

 *Same target IDs; different configured assumptions.
 These curves show modeled sensitivity—not measured retention improvement or causal treatment effects.
 Retained validation posture: **PASS_WITH_REVIEW**, with documented proportional-hazards sensitivity and calibration limitations.
+Late-horizon support is limited: the [retained calibration evidence][ssf-calibration] has no records remaining at risk at the 24-month endpoint.
 [Open full resolution][ssf-scenarios].*

 The demonstration uses **7,500 synthetic records** and compares **six scenarios on the same 1,875-record target cohort**.
 Changing a base feature also rebuilds its interactions and squared terms before rescoring.
 Neutral and adverse controls keep the comparison from becoming a showcase of favorable outcomes alone.